worldiety/whatwg/README.md

 # whatwg
 Tracks parts of https://github.com/whatwg/ like the DOM API and provides a JSON representation to make code generation easier.
-It includes a code generator for go and wasm/js which is located at https://github.com/worldiety/dom.
+It includes a code generator for go and wasm/js.
+The generated result is located at https://github.com/worldiety/dom.

 Please note that this project is neither developed by, nor endorsed by WHATWG (Apple, Google, Mozilla, Microsoft).